feixuwu/document/README.md

  # New Feature:GDPR Support

  if you try to support gdpr,
- you can only use custom load/show ads api.
+ you can only use custom load/show ads api and admob(no other ad network).

  more detail document will need some time, here is the example project: https://1drv.ms/u/s!AvGg_PJlsZnwgbtBuiu3eY39fJrepA?e=1f8XNR